apache/lucene-solr/solr/README.md

 This will launch a standalone Solr server in the background of your shell, listening on port 8983.
 Alternatively, you can launch Solr in "cloud" mode, which allows you to scale out using sharding and replication.
-To launch Solr in cloud mode, do:
+To launch Solr in cloud mode, enter:

 ```
   bin/solr start -cloud
 ```

-To see all available options for starting Solr, please do:
+To see all available options for starting Solr, please enter:

 ```
   bin/solr start -help
 ```

-After starting Solr, create either a core or collection depending on whether Solr is running in standalone (core) or SolrCloud mode (collection) by doing:
+After starting Solr, create either a core or collection depending on whether Solr is running in standalone (core) or SolrCloud mode (collection) by entering:

 ```
   bin/solr create -c <name>